Go to the University of Toronto home page

 multi.faith@utoronto.ca

 Student Engagement is comprised of three teams: Mentorship & Peer Programs, Orientation Transition & Engagement, and Clubs & Leadership Development.
-The Student Engagement Student Advisory Committee is in its inaugural year and aims to give students the opportunity to review, assess and provide feedback on programs, services, supports, resources and other offerings from Student Engagement, to identify how they are or are not benefitting our audiences.
+The Student Engagement Student Advisory Committee aims to give students the opportunity to review, assess and provide feedback on programs, services, supports, resources and other offerings from Student Engagement, to identify how they are or are not benefitting our audiences.

 Committee objectives are, but not limited to: